-Mr. Yip Wah Pung is the Non-Executive Chairman of the Company, Chairman of the Audit Committee and a member of the Remuneration Committee.
-He was appointed to the Board on 20 November 2014 and was last re-elected on 20 October 2015.
+Mr. Yip Wah Pung is the Independent Non-Executive Chairman of the Company, Chairman of the Audit Committee and member of the Remuneration Committee.
+He was appointed to the Board on 20 November 2014.

-Mr. Yip has over 39 years of experience in the audit and tax industry.
+Mr. Yip has over 37 years of experience in the audit and tax industry.
 He started his career as a tax examiner at the Income Tax Department of Malaysia in February 1977, where he worked for 12 years.
 From February 1989 to August 1989, he joined W.M Lam & Co, an audit firm, as a senior associate.
 Subsequently, he joined K.W.
 Chong & Co as an audit manager from September 1989 to November 1994 before he started his own audit firm, W.P.
-Yip &Co in 1994, where he is currently a partner.
+Yip & Co in 1994, where he is currently a partner.
 The audit firm is principally engaged in the provision of tax and audit services.